awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 The following table provides the default limits for new Amazon Connect instances\.
 Because the limits have been adjusted over time, the limits in place for your account may be different than the limits described here\.
 There may even be differences between the instances created for your account\.
 For example, if you created an instance when the default limit for concurrent active calls was 10, the limit is 10 concurrent active calls\.
 If you create a new instance today, the limit for the instance is 100 concurrent active calls\.
 For API request limits, see [Amazon Connect API Throttling Limits](#connect-api-limits)

 To start, you can create five instances per AWS account in each of AWS Regions where Amazon Connect is available\.
-If you need more instances, or an change to a service limit, request an change using the [Amazon Connect service limits increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.
+If you need more instances, or a change to a service limit, request a change using the [Amazon Connect service limits increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.
 You must be signed in to your AWS account to access the form\.

 Use the same form to submit a request to port your US phone number from your current carrier to Amazon Connect\.
 For more information about porting phone numbers, see [Port Your Current Phone Number](port-phone-number.md)\.